 I began my journey with mental illness around age 14.
 My grandma recently told me that she has a vivid memory of when she first noticed something wasn’t quite right.
-She, along with my grandpa, were telling my family and me that they were moving half-way across the country.
+She was telling my family and me that she and my grandpa were moving half-way across the country.
 In the midst of the conversation, she realized that I had zoned out – I was staring off into nothingness and failed to be present in the moment, so much so that I didn’t even acknowledge her when she called me by name.

 The suicidal ideations also began at age 14.
 I had intensely violent thoughts about how to end my life.
 I was incredibly moody, with highly fluctuating emotions throughout the day, struggling to deal with life’s normal daily problems.
 It was originally assumed that my “issues” were strictly hormonal, so I was placed on birth control pills by my primary doctor to bring my body back into balance.
 Little did we all know that my mental instability was much, much worse than just being out of whack hormonally.

 The emotional instability continued throughout college.
 I had a low self-esteem, not sure of my place in the world, and wondered if I would ever be able to get my act together to even graduate.
-I did, miraculously, graduate, but I was so disappointed in myself that it took me 5 years, instead of 4.
-My family was proud of me and told me that I should be proud, too: proud of what I overcame to push through and finish college, and proud that I obtained a degree that would open a lot of doors for me.
-My long-standing, unrealistic standards for myself, and perfectionistic tendencies, highlighted the extra year it took to graduate, and therefore, I was not overly proud.
+I did miraculously graduate but I was so disappointed in myself that it took me five years instead of four.
+My family was proud of me and told me that I should be proud, too: proud of what I overcame to push through and finish college and proud that I obtained a degree that would open a lot of doors for me.
+My long-standing, unrealistic standards for myself and perfectionistic tendencies highlighted the extra year it took to graduate, and therefore, I was not overly proud.

 I am a 30-something born-and-raised Minnesotan.
 I am a Christian and have battled mental illness for over half of my life.
 I love sports, Africa, music, movies, tattoos, taking photos, and bubble tea.
 I am blessed to have a large support system.
 My hope with my blog is to be as honest and vulnerable as possible in documenting my emotional recovery process and to provide a place to connect with others that also battle with mental illness or love someone with a mental illness.